 1. Get a “Cold Shower” at Bridalveil Falls

-Plunging 620 feet, the gigantic waterfall introduces most of the families with the kids to Yosemite’s kingdom jam-packed with falls and cascades of different sizes.
+Plunging 620 feet, the gigantic waterfall introduces most of the families with kids to Yosemite’s kingdom, jam-packed with falls and cascades of different sizes.
 Bridalveil Falls nestles a short walk from a designated parking lot.
-This easy hike is especially appreciated by the kids, exploring the wonders of Yosemite for the first time.
+This easy hike is especially appreciated by kids, exploring the wonders of Yosemite for the first time.

-As you get closer to a granite wall, large rocks barricade the trail almost at the bottom of the waterfall.
+As you get closer to a granite wall, almost at the bottom of the waterfall, large rocks barricade the trail.
 Feel free to climb some of these boulders to get a better view and a “cold shower” generously provided by mist and splashing water.

 TIP: The rocks are normally slippery, though.
-So keep a watchful eye on your kids at the first giant you meet in Yosemite.
+So keep a watchful eye on your kids.

 READ MORE: Chasing Waterfalls in Yosemite National Park